hoangbv15/my-notes/proxmox/ssd-protection-proxmox.md

 https://github.com/Jahfry/Miscellaneous/blob/main/proxmoxVE/03.ProxmoxTweaks.md#03ciib-moving-other-stuff-to-ram

-The benefit of using **folder2ram** is only the ability to customise the size for each folder.
-With **log2ram** it is possible to specify only 2 size for everything.
+The benefit of using **folder2ram** is the ability to customise the size for each folder.
+With **log2ram** it is possible to specify only 1 size for everything.

 Here are the folders we want to host in RAM:
 - ```/var/log```